tyrwh/tyrwh.github.io/_tutorials/p_r_f1.md

 ## F1

-Naturally, you might want to have a single term that summarizes .
-The **F1 score** is a measure that incorporates both the number of false positives and the number of false negatives:
+Naturally, you might want to have a single term that accounts for both types of error.
+The **F1 score** is a metric that incorporates both the number of false positives and the number of false negatives:

 $$F1 = \frac{2 \cdot TP}{(2 \cdot TP + FP + FN)}$$